gsoft-inc/wl-eventgrid-emulator/README.md

 From the directory in which the file resides, run the `docker compose up` command.

-**Sending and receiving events**
+## Publish and Receive Events using Push Delivery for Custom Topic

-Push Delivery: Now that the emulator is running, you can send events to it and receive them in your webhooks.
+Push Delivery: Now that the emulator is running, you can send both EventGridEvents and CloudEvents to the endpoint and receive them in your webhooks.
 If you're using C#, follow [these steps from the Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/messaging.eventgrid-readme?view=azure-dotnet):

 ```csharp
 // Change "my-topic" to the name of your topic.